Bethel African Methodist Episcopal Church (San Francisco): History

 The Little Grace building (formerly used by the Grace Episcopal Chapel) was built at 1207 Powell Street near Jackson; from 1862 until 1894, Bethel AME Church occupied the Little Grace building (and the church was then called Union Bethel A.M.E.
 Church).
 In 1868, after Rev. Ward left, many members of this congregation left to form the Pilgrim AME Church under the leadership of Jeremiah Burke Sanderson, a friend of Rev. Ward.
 Starting in 1894, the Bethel AME Church was rebuilt.

 During the 50th anniversary Golden Jubilee in 1901, speakers and guests included Rev. Willam Ford Nichols, Rev. F. Grant Snelson, Mary W. Kincaid, Rev. F. P. R. Green, Rev. Milton D. Buck, Rev. F. D. Bovard, Rev. William Rader, George Littlefield, Rev. Walter M. White, and Rev. Bishop Benjamin W. Arnett (of Ohio).

 After the 1906 San Francisco earthquake and fire, the church was destroyed.
 Many of the congregation had moved to Oakland after the event, and Rev. A. A. Burleigh was pastor.
 It took many years to start to rebuild again, and the new church building was finished in 1913.
 Not much was documented between 1906 and 1944.

 On January 21, 1945, the church was moved to its present location at 916 Laguna Street and was renamed to Bethel African Methodist Episcopal Church and Rev. C. D. Tolliver was pastor.

 The Fellowship Manor Of Bethel AME Church is senior housing associated with the church, and located at 1201 Golden Gate Avenue.
-The Joseph (E. F.) Photograph Collection at Oakland Public Library holds in their archives an image from 1929 of the church choir.
+The E. F. Joseph Photograph Collection at Oakland Public Library holds in their archives an image from 1929 of the church choir.